hphelion/docs.hpcloud.com/apispecs/cs/working/private/actions/CreateUser.md

 1. KMS_USER_KEY holds the ID for the UserAccessKeys created in KMS. _(CreateKmsUserKeys)_
 1. SALESFORCE_CONTACT will contain the Salesforce Contact ID. _(CreateSalesforceContact)_
 1. ZUORA_DOMAIN_ACCOUNT will contain the Zuora Account ID. _(CreateZuoraContact)_

+## Region Resolution ##
+{{PRIVATE}} If homeRegion is specified in input data, then CS user, authz user grants, group refs are created in specified homeRegion.
+If home region is not specified in input data, then CS user and related entities are created in same region as domain's region.
+All user related authz grants, group ref are created in new user's region.
+The created user's geoRegion is passed to KMS steps (CreateKmsUser,  CreateKmsUserKeys) which is going to create related KMS entities in user's geoRegion.
+Currently we are not propagating region to salesforce and zuora side.

 ## Email Integration ##